 Roger K. Spencer received his undergraduate degree from the University of Michigan in Ann Arbor, graduated from Northwestern University School of Law in Chicago and for many years was a senior partner in the real estate department of Quarles & Brady (formerly Quarles & Brady Streich Lang) before starting his own firm in early 2005.
 Roger is an accomplished practitioner with more than 35 years of experience in commercial transactional real estate law with a heavy emphasis on commercial leasing, commercial acquisitions and sales, and commercial real estate finance.
 He is also an accomplished speaker and lecturer on real estate law topics.

-As a courtesy to my website visitors, I would be pleased, on a complimentary basis, to provide a presentation to the real estate personnel on your staff regarding topics of interest involving real estate law issues.
-Also, if you have a real estate law question that requires an immediate answer, I would be happy to provide the same, also on a complimentary basis.
+As a courtesy to my website visitors, I would be pleased, to provide a presentation to the real estate personnel on your staff regarding topics of interest involving real estate law issues.
+Also, if you have a real estate law question that requires an immediate answer, I would be happy to provide the same.
 Please feel free to contact me per my contact information above.